top of page

 Some stories take years to form.
 Others take a lifetime.

-The second thread of inspiration came from a casual conversation with family friends.
-They spoke about the women who stepped into wartime jobs—not just as factory workers or riveters, but in professional fields, taking on roles they’d never been allowed to hold before.
-One story in particular—a woman who fell in love through letters with the soldier whose job she had taken—stayed with me.
-A love story born out of war.
+The second thread came from a conversation with family friends about the women who stepped into wartime jobs—not only in factories, but in professional roles they had never before been allowed to hold.
+One story in particular stayed with me: a woman who fell in love through letters with the soldier whose job she had taken.

 Three Hearts Trilogy